 An on-site inspection

 ■Current State of Surveillance Disposition

 In order to uncover the actual activities of so-called Aum Shinrikyo (continuing its activities centered on "Aleph" and the "group led by Yamada" and "Hikari-no-Wa"), the Agency conducts surveillance of the organization in an appropriate and rigorous manner.
-Investigations and on-site inspections of Aum Shinrikyo have revealed that the organization still maintains a risk of committing an act of indiscriminate mass murder: the organization has increased the number of new members through recruitment activities that do not mention its name; the organization also has maintained teachings designed to increase the followers' absolute faith in Chizuo Matsumoto, who is the mastermind of the organization's indiscriminate mass murder and popularly known as Shoko Asahara.
+Investigations and on-site inspections of Aum Shinrikyo have revealed that the organization still maintains a risk of committing an act of indiscriminate mass murder: the organization has increased the number of new members through recruitment activities that do not mention its name; the organization also has maintained teachings designed to increase the followers' absolute faith in Chizuo Matsumoto, who is the mastermind of the organization's indiscriminate mass murder and popularly known as Shoko Asahara

 ■Intelligence Contributions

 There are many challenges to the security of Japan and its people, such as North Korea's nuclear and missile development, and abductions of Japanese nationals; China's extensive and rapid modernization of military strength; threats posed by international terrorism and cyber attacks; and proliferation of weapons of mass destruction; information theft by countries of concern, that need to be monitored carefully.
 In particular, Japan has repeatedly faced situations of heightened tensions with its neighboring countries regarding the territorial and maritime interests of Japan, and has also faced challenges in the field of economic security, for instance, advanced technology leaks through various channels and acquisitions by foreign capital of real estate located near critical facilities.
 These situations and challenges have become matters of great concern to the government and relevant organizations of Japan.
 It has become one of the most important missions of the Agency, which is tasked with protecting public security, to collect and analyze relevant information with regard to these challenges, thus contributing to the government's policies by providing relevant organizations, including the National Security Council, with intelligence.

-■Efforts toward Public-private Collaboration
+■Efforts toward Public-Private Collaboration

-The Agency is strengthening its measures of providing intelligence regarding, among other issues, international terrorism, proliferation of materials related to weapons of mass destruction, and information theft by countries of concern, and the Director-General and other officials of the Agency delivers lectures for private corporations and economic as-
+As the Agency is strengthening its measures of providing intelligence regarding, among other issues, outflow of technologies to countries of concern and international terrorism, the Director-General and other officials of the Agency deliver lectures for private corporations and economic associations.
+In addition, the Agency actively publicizes (see p.15)